Saro0800/base_pose_opt_ws/README.md

    When a pose is received, it parses the target position/orientation and publishes it for visualization.

 3. **Convert Octomap to Point Cloud**
-   The occupancy grid is converted to a point cloud using `/locobot/octomap2cloud_converter_srv`.
+   The occupancy grid from Octomap is converted to a point cloud.
    The resulting `PointCloud2` is converted to a NumPy array.

 4. **`find_opt_base_pose(...)`**